-Traditional Texas nachos are given a little bit of festive flair in this eye-catching, easy holiday appetizer that will kick any Christmas party up a notch!
+Traditional Texas nachos are given a little bit of festive flair in this eye-catching version that uses pomegranate seeds and queso fresco.

 This blog post has been compensated by Dairy Farmers of America, Inc. All opinions are mine alone.

 Since moving to Texas two-and-a-half years ago, I’ve enjoyed discovering foods that I’d never encountered in any of the other states I’ve lived.
 From candied jalapeños to sausage balls to kolaches to pimento cheese, it’s been a fun and tasty learning experience.